SSDBM/2023/index.md

 ## Announcements

+- Camera-ready papers due by June 17, 2023.
+- Conference registration site will open week of June 5, 2023.
 - Notifications to authors will be sent on June 2, 2023.
 - Submission deadline has been extended to **April 30, 2023**.
 - Call for Papers is announced!
 [Please see this page](calls.html) for full details.